 Grace Papers is an agent of social change, driving empowerment as a core competency.
-Grace Papers has created online programs that are available direct to consumers, as well as through enterprise solutions.
-The programs are accessible, engaging and foster self-awareness, providing critical education and a supportive community around an important period of change.
+Grace Papers has created online programs that are available directly to consumers, as well as through enterprise solutions.
+The programs are accessible, and engaging and foster self-awareness, providing critical education and a supportive community around an important period of change.

 The online programs align with where a woman is at in her pregnancy and inspire her to have the right conversations at the right time to determine her personal pathway.
 The programs also equip women with the knowledge and skills to recognise and address workplace bias.
-Each core program is complemented by relevant TED talks, articles and videos, lifestyle and professional development content.
+Each core program is complemented by relevant TED talks, articles and videos, and lifestyle and professional development content.

 The 2013 Human Rights Commission Report found that one in two mothers experienced pregnancy discrimination at work during pregnancy, while on parental leave or on their return to work.
 The economic and social implications of this issue are vast, and, as winners of the 2014 Australian Human Rights Business Award, Grace Papers delivers proven strategies to support women to ensure that pregnancy becomes a valued event in – not a barrier to – a woman’s career.

 Grace Papers is the embodiment of the pathway to freedom for working mothers and allows them to return to work from parental leave confidently, flexibly and engaged.

 In February 2015, Grace Papers was invited to showcase the platform at UNESCO’s Mobile Learning Week in Paris, which was co-hosted by UN Women.
 The theme for the event was ‘Empowering Women & Girls Through Mobile Technology’.